top of page

 Restoring Holcot & Reynolds Wood

-Generous funds from Mother | Uber together with CAP clients have paid for 5000 trees to be planted this January 2026 at the Forest of Marston Vale in Bedfordshire.
-They will be part of a management plan to breathe life back into Holcot and Reynolds Woods
+Generous funds from Mother | Uber together with CAP clients have paid for 5000 trees to be planted in January 2026 at The Forest of Marston Vale in Bedfordshire.
+They are part of a management plan to breathe life back into Holcot and Reynolds Woods.

 logo_green_transparent_fixed_edited_edited.png